jckarter/clay/README.txt

 Pre-requisites
 --------------

-Clay requires LLVM and Clang to build.
+Clay requires LLVM 2.9 and Clang to build.
 Clang is used by the clay-bindgen tool which generates Clay interfaces by parsing C header files.
-I recommend tracking LLVM SVN as that's what we do.
 The Clay build system needs CMake.
 Make sure you have CMake version 2.6 or later.

 WARNING: LLVM builds in debug mode by default.
 This makes the Clay compiler crawl.
 Configure LLVM with "--enable-optimized" for good